Venkateshkumar1979/Zomato_Rating_Prediction/README.md

 →	'rate' - contains the overall rating of the restaurant out of 5

-→	'votes' - contains total number of rating for the restaurant
+→	'votes' - contains the total number of rating for the restaurant

 →	'phone' - contains the phone number of the restaurant